fommil/fpmortals/manuscript/wip.md

 1.  `Return` represents `.point`
 2.  `Gosub` represents `.bind` / `.flatMap`

-The `BindRec` implementation, `.tailrecM`, runs `.bind` until we get a `B` then exit.
+The `BindRec` implementation, `.tailrecM`, runs `.bind` until we get a `B`.
 Although this is not technically a `@tailrec` implementation, it uses constant stack space because each call returns a heap object, with delayed recursion.

 A> Called `Trampoline` because every time we `.bind` on the stack, we *bounce* back A> to the heap.